sharktacos/OpenColorIO-configs/docs/substance2.md

 Drag noise/grunge texture into stencil for paint.
 Also use brushes (charcoal etc)

+## stencils hide
+Can't hide tile display, so can't move to side.
+Does hide when painting.
+Stencil display opacity in display settings.

+## symmetry in SP
+The mirror symmetry can be enabled in the contextual toolbar (top)

+## HDR maps and camera import
+camera import works, HDR projection works, test projection from camera accuracy.
+Test sphere projection for panorama HDR

+# Missing features

 ## transfer Mari to Substance

 X SP only exports to PSD.
 No import.